Glykeria: International career

-Glykeria became the most loved Greek singer in Israel and a major part of Israel's cultural scene in the 1990s.
-Her special style full of depth, melancholy and endless emotion captured the heart of the Israelis, and her songs, both in Hebrew (with near perfect pronunciation) and Greek became all-time classics.
+Glykeria gained a following in Israel and became a part of Israel's cultural scene in the 1990s.
+Her style, full of depth, melancholy and emotion captured the heart of the Israelis, and her songs, both in Hebrew (with near perfect pronunciation) and Greek became all-time classics.
 She became a "household" name in Israel, an "honorary citizen", a platinum and gold albums seller, and the favorite of Israel's top leaders and celebrities.
-Her deep connection to Israel culminated in 1998 when she was the only foreign artist to be invited to sing in the special memorial event for Yitzhak Rabin, the beloved leader who was assassinated three years earlier.
+Her deep connection to Israel culminated in 1998 when she was the only foreign artist to be invited to sing in the special memorial event for Yitzhak Rabin, the leader who was assassinated three years earlier.
 With tears in her eyes she sang in front of 200,000 people in Rabin Square in Tel Aviv.
 In the summer of 1999 she was invited to perform with the Israeli Philharmonic Orchestra.
 Also in 2006 during the Israel–Lebanon conflict she came to Israel with her son and met Ehud Olmert and sang for the soldiers at the borders.

 Glykeria collaborated with composer Mikis Theodorakis on a two-disc album composed of songs written by the famed composer in 2008.

 Collaborations in concerts and discography with: A. Kaldaras, S. Fotiadis, Natacha Atlas, Ömer Faruk Tekbilek, Loukianos Kilaidonis, Mary Linda, Pantelis Thalassinos Sotiria Bellou, George Dalaras, Marinella, Ofra Haza, Ricky Gal, Chava Alberstein, Amal Murkus, Babis Tsertos, Paschalis Terzis, Ilias Aslanoglou, Antonis Vardis, Sarit Hadad, Fortuna, Nikos Papazoglou and more.